Tachytaenius/Alive/docs/tiles.md

 - `constituents`: An array of entries with the following fields:
 	- `material`: The material registry entry for this constituents entry.
 	- `amount`: How much of the material is in the lump.
-- `grassHealth`: Health of grass that was dug up.
+- `grassHealth`: Health of grass.
-	Should decrease over time.
+	Should decrease over time if in a dug-up lump.
+	Goes from 0 to 1.
+	Would be based on water amount in soil beneath.
+	For ordinary grass grass, low values should make it yellower and have a lesser amount.
-- `grassAmount`: Amount of grass that was dug up.
+- `grassAmount`: Amount of grass.
+	Should decrease over time according to grass rules if in a dug-up lump.
+	Goes from 0 to 1.
+	Smaller amounts make it patchier.

 Tile fields:
 - `chunk`: Link to the containing chunk.